Political positions of Ronald Reagan: School prayer

-Reagan was a supporter of prayer in U.S. schools.
+Reagan was a supporter of prayer in U.S. schools, as in 1982, he sent Congress a proposed constitutional amendment to allow it, but stating it wouldn't be mandatory.

 On February 25, 1984, in his weekly radio address, he said: "Sometimes I can't help but feel the first amendment is being turned on its head.
 Because ask yourselves: Can it be true that the first amendment can permit Nazis and Ku Klux Klansmen to march on public property, advocate the extermination of people of the Jewish faith, and the subjugation of blacks, while the same amendment forbids our children from saying a prayer in school?".

-However, Reagan did not pursue a constitutional amendment requiring school prayer in public schools.
+The next month, it was reported the Reagan was pressuring Senators to pass legislation regarding prayer in schools.

+By 1988, Reagan largely stopped talking about school prayer.

 Reagan was particularly opposed to the establishment of the Department of Education, which had occurred under his predecessor, President Jimmy Carter.
 This view stemmed from his anti-government intervention views.
 He had pledged to abolish the department, but did not pursue that goal as President.